Systems Integration for E&P

 While integrations are on the market for many popular systems, especially cloud-based tools, you sometimes run across systems for which there is not an integration either built-in or available for purchase.
 This problem is compounded when you have an ecosystem of software all needing to communicate.
 In these cases, custom software can be used to bridge the gap and get all the systems playing nicely.

-Consultancies like Entrance bring together top-notch professionals to take on projects for clients.
+Custom Software Development Consultancies like Entrance bring together top-notch professionals to take on projects for clients.
 The nice thing about this model is that you reliably get experts that are good with people, not just computers.
-Since we work as a group, you don’t have to worry about a project grinding to a halt if someone gets sick.
+Since we work as a group, you don’t have to worry about a custom software project grinding to a halt if someone gets sick.
 We can get things done very quickly, and if there’s a technical challenge we can turn to the experts in the organization for help.

 Freelancers usually work alone either as their full-time gig or as a second job.
 They vary in expertise, which can make it tough to separate the bad from the good, but online freelance marketplaces often show ratings to help buyers judge the skills of the candidate.